Code of Conduct

 Covid-19 Policy

 Gothic: Runeheim requires all staff and participants to show proof of vaccination before participating at in person events.
-At this time we are requiring all participants to remain masked when indoors or within 6 feet of another person.
-The only exception to this rule is while sleeping or actively eating meals.
+At this time we are requiring all participants to send staff proof of a negative test no sooner than 24 hours before the beginning of an event in order to attend.